Hokan-Ashir/SFGameDataEditor/README.md

 # What it can do
  - Editing skill requirements, i.e how many strength you need to level-up your Heavy Combat Art skill to level 7
  - Editing spell parameters, i.e. how far you can cast your "Fireball" or how many hops can make "Chain Pain"
- - Editing creature common parameters, spells and equipment, i.e. how many strength has "Blade Nightmare", how to make Lena/Urias mortal, how to make Eloni Watcher bite you with poisonous claw
+ - Editing creature common parameters, spells, equipment, loot drop, i.e. how many strength has "Blade Nightmare", how to make Lena/Urias mortal, how to make Eloni Watcher bite you with poisonous claw
  - Editing unit common parameters, i.e. how change what blades hold dark elves assassin and how to make orc drummers mass heal instead of war crying
  - Editing ARMOR, WEAPONS and MISCELLANEOUS common parameters, i.e. how many strength "Amra's armor" gives you and for how much you can sell/buyout it or how far "Heartseeker" can shoot
  - Creating compact sf-mod files, which stores your modifications